GetRegged/GetReggeds-Performance-Batch/README.md

   No more unexpected restarts, forced updates, or disruptions while you're in the middle of important tasks!

-- **Windows Power Plan**
+- **Windows Dark Minimal Mode**

-  Experience higher frame rates and enhanced responsiveness with Bitsum Highest Performance Power Plan!
+  Applie a pure dark theme across your entire system and simplify the interface by hiding unnecessary elements!

 - **Windows Temp Cleaner**

   Free up valuable storage space and enhance system efficiency by removing unnecessary temporary files!

-- **Windows Dark Minimal Mode**

-  Applie a pure dark theme across your entire system and simplify the interface by hiding unnecessary elements!

 ## 💻 Requirements
 - Windows OS